Martin Laird: Early life

-College career
+Amateur career

 In 2000, at the age of 17 and with the assistance of College Prospects of America, Laird moved to the United States to take up a golf scholarship at Colorado State University under head coach Jamie Bermel.
 He played for the Colorado State Rams in the Mountain West Conference which had been established in 1999.
 Playing for four years from 2000–01 to 2003–04 he won four individual titles in college events.
 His wins were in the Mountain West Conference Men's Golf Championship (1 May 2002), El Diablo Intercollegiate (16 March 2003), Ping Golf Cougar Classic (26 April 2003) and Border Olympics (2 April 2004).
 In his last 3 years he was selected as one of the All Mountain West Conference Selections.
 He graduated with a degree in marketing in 2004.

 In 2009 he was selected as a member of the "Mountain West Men's Golf 10th Anniversary Team".

 Professional career

-Turning professional after college, he won his second professional tournament, the 2004 Denver Open, winning $12,000.
-In 2004 he played in a single Nationwide Tour event, the Envirocare Utah Classic, but did not make the cut.
-At the end of 2004 he qualified for the final stage of the PGA Tour's Qualifying School.
-He finished at 1 over par for a tie for 96th place, 18 shots behind the winner, fellow Brit, Brian Davis.
+In 2004, Laird turned professional.
+He won his second professional tournament, the 2004 Denver Open, winning $12,000.
+In 2004, he played in a single Nationwide Tour event, the Envirocare Utah Classic, but did not make the cut.
+At the end of 2004, he qualified for the final stage of the 2004 PGA Tour Qualifying School graduates.
+He finished at one-over-par for a tie for 96th place, 18 shots behind the winner, fellow Brit, Brian Davis.
 This gave Laird conditional status for the 2005 Nationwide tour.

+Nationwide Tour

 In 2005 he concentrated full-time on the Nationwide Tour.
 He had only limited success with a best position of tied 18th in 19 events and earnings of $18,488 placed him 156th in the Nationwide Tour's money list.

-During 2006 Laird won the San Juan Open and a tournament on the Gateway Tour, a third tier tour, at The Wigwam Golf Resort and Spa in Arizona.
+During 2006 Laird won the San Juan Open and a tournament on the Gateway Tour, a third-tier tour, at The Wigwam Golf Resort and Spa in Arizona.
 He did not play on the Nationwide Tour but, as in 2004, he qualified for the final stage of the PGA Tour Qualifying School.
 His 2 under par total left him tied for 64th place, giving him full status on the Nationwide Tour for 2007.

-2007: Nationwide Tour success

 In 2007 he again played on the Nationwide Tour, playing a total of 27 events.
 He won the Athens Regional Foundation Classic in April, earning him $90,000 and then finished tied 3rd in the season-ending Nationwide Tour Championship.
 His $252,679 earnings placed him 13th place on the Nationwide Tour's money list, to earn his PGA Tour card for 2008.

 He qualified for the 2007 U.S. Open, his first major, but scored 76 and 79 and didn't make the cut.
 He ended the year at 251 in the Official World Golf Rankings.